lynkfox/schoolExampleCode/What did I Learn.md

 Four hours I tried.
 Eventually I stumbled upon a stack overflow post saying that, for mySQL their connection string was wrong. it then used a MySqlConnectionStringBuilder to build the connection string.
 It took me a bit to figure out which library that was, but when I did, I switched immediately and it worked on the first try.

-As of this writing, and the test app creation, I do not know why the original connection string was not working.
+~~As of this writing, and the test app creation, I do not know why the original connection string was not working.
 Maybe I did not have something setup properly in VisualStudio 2019.
 (Event Handler for databases not setup?)
-Maybe it had something to do with just how the program was being compiled.
+Maybe it had something to do with just how the program was being compiled. ~~

 What I did learn through this experiment app was that libraries can be fickle.
 I gained a bit of an understanding of what libraries really are that I hadn't had before.
 Conceptually I understood the library idea.
 I even made use of them, often of course.
 There are may 'using' lines in my code.
 But I had not truely understood what using a library, getting it through NuGet was about until this point.
 I probably still have a lot to understand, but the method, the use, and the general understanding of the entire idea of libraries is much more solidified in my mind now.

+#### Update

+I believe, (several months after writing this section), that is most likely because I did not realize that data.Sql is going to connect to a SQL server.
+And I was using a mySql server.
+I am not certain that this is the reason, but I could very well see it, now that, after having come to a much greater understanding of the differences (and that there are).

 ## CcnSession.dll